debidutt87/ObjectDetectionForYou/readme.md

 - **Android Community**: For the plethora of resources, tutorials, and code snippets that helped in building this app.

-- All the beta testers and users who provided invaluable feedback to make the app better.

 ## License